Artxe2/lube-series/packages/fetch-lube/README.md

 # Fetch Lube
 ## Simplify Fetch API Usage in JavaScript
 Working with the Fetch API in JavaScript can sometimes be cumbersome and require writing repetitive code.
 With the **"fetch-lube"** library, interacting with the Fetch API becomes easier and more streamlined.
 This powerful JavaScript library provides a client function that simplifies common HTTP methods and allows for convenient configuration of request options.
 <br>
 <br>

 ## installation
-index.min.js: 1,050 byte
 ```
 npm i -D fetch-lube
 ```